 The cortex is what really makes up your hair.
 Its building blocks are the hair protein keratin.
 Peroxides from hair dyes can enter through the open cuticle and break down keratin, disassembling the very foundation of your tresses.

 A damaged cortex makes your hair more breakable and robs it of its elasticity.
-This leaves your
+This leaves your hair more vulnerable to breakage when wet.

 3. Medulla Damage